urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

      Condition variable is a container of threads that are waiting for a certain condition "synchronized" keyword
-    Doesn't allow more than one thread to access certain method simultaneously In a synchronized method, the monitor of the object used to invoke the method is captured, In a static synchronized method, the monitor of the class is capture instead "synchronized" blocks
+    Doesn't allow more than one thread to access certain method simultaneously In a synchronized method, the monitor of the object used to invoke the method is captured In a static synchronized method, the monitor of the class is capture instead Constructors can't be synchronized
+  "synchronized" blocks
     Allows to have synchronized access only for an specific part of a method To create synchronized block, pass the reference to an object where you want to capture monitor